FilipAndonov04/Lip-Interpreter/README.md

 `if(condition, thenExpr, elseExpr)`

-Only the selected branch is evaluated.
+Only the selected branch is evaluated

 ### Conversion